andock/andock/docs/configuration/build.md

 # Build configuration

-Run `andock build deploy` to build deployment artifact and pushes to the artifact repository.
+Run `andock build push` to build deployment artifact and pushes to the artifact repository.

 Run `andock build` to build deployment artifact without pushing it to the artifact repository.
 This can be useful if you use any other tool (e.g acquia blt) to manage the deployment of the artifact.